NOTE 4: SIGNIFICANT ACCOUNTING POLICIES

-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements as well as the reported amounts of revenue and expenses during reporting periods.
+The preparation of the unaudited condensed consolidated financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements as well as the reported amounts of revenue and expenses during reporting periods.
 Actual results could differ from these estimates.
 Significant estimates are assumptions about collection of accounts receivable, useful life of intangible assets and assumptions used in Black-Scholes-Merton, or BSM, valuation methods, such as expected volatility, risk-free interest rate and expected dividend rate.

 Property and equipment

 Property and equipment are carried at cost less accumulated depreciation.
 Depreciation is computed using straight-line method over the estimated useful life.
 New assets and expenditures that extend the useful life of property or equipment are capitalized and depreciated.
 Expenditures for ordinary repairs and maintenance are charged to operations as incurred.
-For the year ended December 31, 2018 and 2017 the Company recorded $2,517 of depreciation expense for each of these periods.
+For the nine months ended September 30, 2019 and 2018 the Company recorded $2,517 of depreciation expense for each of these periods.
 For the three months ended September 30, 2019 and 2018 the Company recorded $839 of depreciation expenses for each of these periods.

 As required by generally accepted accounting principles, trademarks and patents are not amortized since they have an indefinite life.
 Instead, they are tested annually for impairment.
-In the year ended December 31, 2018 company recorded $9,475 of impairment loss.
-Intangible assets as of December 31, 2018 and 2017 amounted to $53,692 and $63,167, respectively.
+Intangible assets as of September 30, 2019 amounted to $50,534 net of accumulated impairment losses of $664,898.

 On January 1, 2018 the Company adopted guidance contained in Topic 606 (FASB ASC 606).
 The core principle of Topic 606 (FASB ASC 606) is that an entity should recognize revenue to depict the transfer of goods of services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The revenue recognition guidance contained in Topic 606, to follow the five-step revenue recognition model along with other guidance impacted by this standard: (1) identify the contract with the customer; (2) identify the performance obligations in the contract; (3) determine the transportation price; (4) allocate the transportation price; (5) recognize revenue when or as the entity satisfies a performance obligation.
 Previous practices were broadly consistent with this approach, and the company determined the amount of revenue based on the amount customer paid or promised to pay.

-Revenues from continuing operations recognized when title for goods is transferred; non-refundable fees and proceeds from irrevocable agreements recognized when inflows or other enhancements of assets of the Company are received.
+Revenues are recognized when title for goods is transferred; non-refundable fees and proceeds from irrevocable agreements recognized when inflows or other enhancements of assets of the Company are received.

 On August 21, 2018, AXIM Biotechnologies, Inc. (the Company) entered into an agreement with Revive Therapeutics Ltd. (Revive) to begin selling the Companys flagship nutraceutical product throughout the rapidly expanding Canadian cannabis market.